There are a lot of reasons to live frugally.

 One of the easiest ways to save money on groceries is to use a cash back app.
 Here are a few of my favorites:

-- iBotta ($10 sign up promo) – Scan receipts into the app to earn easy cash back on groceries
+- iBotta ($10 sign up promo) – Scan receipts for money.

 - Checkout51 ($5 sign up promo) (Full review) – Another receipt scanning app with tons of unique and amazing offers